Tower City, Pennsylvania: Founding

-Rail service

 Tower City's emerging coal industry was initially serviced by the Good Spring Railroad, which built an extension from Donaldson to the Brookside in 1867.
 The Good Spring was initially controlled by the Reading Railroad, but transferred to the property of the Swatara Railroad in 1863.
 The Good Spring was then consolidated along with several other area railroads to form the Lebanon and Tremont Railroad in March 1871, and was reacquired by and merged into the Reading about a month later.
 In this new arrangement, the former Good Spring line was retitled as the Brookside Branch, and ran from the Brookside Colliery to Tremont, where it met the Lebanon and Tremont Branch.
 The Williams Valley Railroad began operations in 1892, which extended further from the Brookside branch into the Williams Valley west of Tower City.
 It came under Reading control itself within a few years.
 The Brookside branch was cut back to Keffer's Station in 1971, ending Tower City's connection with the then-Reading Company.

 Notable mine disasters

-The Brookside explosion
+Brookside explosion

 On August 2, 1913, a double explosion occurred at the East Brookside Colliery, claiming the lives of eighteen men and seriously injuring two more.

 After the colliery had ceased production on Thursday night, Charles Portland, a contractor for the Reading, kept some of the men at work.
 The work force consisted of "Muckers", who are to clean out debris from blasting (work always done in the evening), a mucker boss, a blacksmith, and his assistant.
 The next day, Mine Boss John Farrell and Superintendent John Lorenz entered the mine to inspect some new work.
 At about noon, men on the surface reported a rumbling sound, which was followed by clouds of dust from the main entrance and fan-house.
 A rescue party of six men was mustered and lowered into the slope.
 The second explosion occurred shortly thereafter, roughly 20 minutes after the first.

 The work crew carried 175 lb of dynamite into the mine the night before the explosion.
 It has been speculated that, during the course of work, one of the mucker's shovels may have struck the dynamite, detonating it.
 The second explosion is felt to have been caused by mine gases released by the first explosion.